 Our solicitors have assisted hundreds of Australians injured in motorcycle accidents that was not their fault.
 Our panel of specialist motorbike accident lawyers are trusted experts when it comes to handling motorcycle claims and dealing with insurers so they can handle your claim in a compassionate and efficient manner.

-Who was at fault for the accident?
+Who’s at fault for your bike accident?

 In some cases, you may have been involved in a motorbike accident and it is unclear who or what was at fault.
 Even after the accident, events may have transpired so quickly it’s difficult to determine just what happened in clear, unambiguous terms.